Moon Seon-min: Östersunds FK

 Moon started the 2014 season when he scored his first goal of the season, in a 3–0 win against Varbergs BoIS on 3 May 2014 and scored his second goal of the season seven days later on 10 May 2014, in a 3–2 win against Landskrona.
 Having started the season on the substitute bench, Moon soon regained his first team place in the starting line-up.
-A month later on 25 June 2014, he scored his third goal of the season, in a 2–1 loss against Ängelholms.
+A month later on 25 June 2014, he scored his third goal of the season, in a 2–1 loss against Ängelholm.
 Moon later scored two more goals in the 2014 season.
 Moon also contributed in assisting goals to six later in the 2014 season.
 Despite being sidelined on two occasions during the 2014 season, he went on to make twenty–five appearances and scoring five times in all competitions.
 For his performance, Moon was selected as the Östersunds Player of the Year by a Swedish website "FotbollZ" due to his performances.

 At the start of the 2015 season, Moon started out the season, appearing on the substitute bench.
 It wasn't until on 5 May 2015 when he scored his first goal of the season, as well as, setting up the club's third goal of the game for Michael Omoh, who scored a hat–trick, in a 4–1 win against Syrianska.
 Up until his departure, Moon appeared in every match since the start of the season and made sixteen appearances and scoring once in all competitions.